MirayKaptan/Plant-Seedlings-CNN/README.md

 You can install the dependencies using pip install -r requirements.txt

+## Dataset

+This project uses the Plant Seedlings Classification Dataset from Kaggle.
+The dataset contains images for both training and testing purposes, organized into folders for each plant species.

+- `train/`: Contains images for training the model.
+- `test/`: Contains images for testing and evaluating the model.

-The dataset used for this project is from Kaggle's Plant Seedlings Dataset.
-You can download the dataset from Kaggle and upload the required files into your working directory.
+You can download the dataset from https://www.kaggle.com/c/plant-seedling s-classification.